DuranLongaro/HomeLab-SOC-Project/Screenshots/README.md

-# Configurations
+# Screenshots

 This folder contains configuration files, settings, and screenshots used in the home lab environment.

-The purpose of this directory is to document how key systems are configured, including:
+The purpose of this directory is to visually represent how key systems are configured, including:

 - Active Directory settings
+- File Permissions and sharing
 - Network configurations
 - Logging and monitoring configurations
 - SIEM-related settings
 - VMware networking details

 No sensitive information such as passwords or private keys is stored in this repository.

-Each subfolder contains documentation and exported configurations relevant to that component of the lab.